Top tips to living in a humid climate

 My last little hair humidity tip is, I also limit my time with the hairdryer.
 I also don’t need to turn my bathroom into a sauna.
 Also, trying to keep my hair away from heat 🙂 Now that’s damage control!
 LOL!

-Sunscreen is a definite must have.
-I make sure it’s in both my moisturizer and foundation.
+So, sunscreen is a definite must have.
+I prioritize that it’s in both of my moisturizer and foundation.
 For me, this is a non negotiable consumer cosmetic choice.
-I already have a sun spots on my face, I don’t need anymore.
+I already have a sun spots on my face, I don’t need anymore 🙂

 PRO TIP: Look at the 1st ingredient of your foundation and moisturizers.
 Most likely they are either water based or oil based.
 Science proves they don’t mix well.
 If mixed, well…. you may have a weird gloppy goop on your face.
 So ensure your foundation and moisturizer choice is both water or oil (no mixing).

 My go to foundation is Maybelline Fit Me Matte Poreless.

 It comes in 40 shades, works well with my skin, SPF 18 and water based.
 Plus it covers up those sun spots I have – ugg.